akshithg05/notes/NodeJS/Season 1.md

 ![[Pasted image 20250820195200.png]]

-Q. How are variables and functions provate in different modules - due to IIFE and require statement.
+Q. How are variables and functions private in different modules - due to IIFE and require statement.

 Q. How do you get access to module.exports?
 Ans.
 When code is wrapped inside the IIFE function, the function passes an empty module as a parameter into the function and it is passed inside the function call.